colinrgodsey/scalaminer/README.md

 * No rules file for Debian/Ubuntu.
 Should be able to use the same one from [cgminer](https://github.com/ckolivas/cgminer/blob/master/01-cgminer.rules) and add your devices.
 Or just run the thing as root.
+* OSX has lots of serial drivers for things, see *OSXDRIVERS.md* for info on unloading these.
+Some devices end up getting used by the HID drivers.
+There's almost no way around this currently.

 **Credits**